• Skip to main content

 Summary

 Organizational transformation is all about the effective execution of projects.
-The path to success, for project teams, is receiving support from an effective project champion – the person who owns the leadership role and delegates the project management role.
+The path to success, for project teams, is receiving support from an effective Project Champion – the person who owns the leadership role and delegates the project management role.

-As with any job, a project champion has specific job requirements and specific job responsibilities.
+As with any job, a Project Champion has specific job requirements and specific job responsibilities.
 This is not a job you simply add into a busy schedule and hope for the best.
 The most qualified and effective champions focus on 4 critical areas:

-- Coaching
+4. Coaching

-Most project champions find meeting the requirements, for the coaching responsibility, is an essential part of what they have been doing as part of their career development plan.
+Most Project Champions find meeting the requirements, for the coaching responsibility, is an essential part of what they have been doing as part of their career development plan.

 Complete A Readiness Assessment Now